Those First Few Days

 Does are milked twice a day, every day.
 The milk is strained and quickly cooled, or immediately pasteurized to use for bottle-feeding kids.
 Milk for our family's use is always left unpasteurized.
 This milk is turned into delicious yogurt, mozzarella, ricotta, chevre, and hard aged cheeses.
 The does are milked for seven to ten months.
 They are rebred each Fall to kid again in the Spring.

-Does in milk - good quality grass hay, pasture, and organic hand-mixed feed
+Does in milk - Chaffhaye, grass hay, and organic whole grains

 All goats - have free choice minerals, baking soda, and kelp available